some-ip-com/open-someip-spec/src/someip-sd.rst

 Soft State Protocol:

-SOME/IP-SD was designed as soft state protocol, that means that entries come with a lifetime and need to be refreshed to stay valid (this can be turned off by setting the TTL to the maximum value).
+SOME/IP-SD was designed as soft state protocol, that means that entries come with a lifetime and need to be refreshed to stay valid (setting the TTL to the maximum value shall turn this off).

-Using cyclic Offer Service entries and the TTL as aging mechanism SOME/IP-SD can cope with many different cases of errors.
+Using cyclic Offer Service entries and the TTL as aging mechanism SOME/IP-SD shall cope with many different cases of errors.
 Some examples:

 * If a client or server leaves without sending a Stop entry or this Stop entry got lost, the system will fix itself after the TTL expiration.
 * If an Offer Service entry does not arrive because the packet got lost, the system will tolerate this based on the value of the TTL.